orchest/orchest/docs/source/fundamentals/settings.md

 : Integer between: `[1, 25]`.

-Controls the number of image builds that can be run in parallel.
-With builds we mean environment or custom jupyter server builds.
+Controls the total number of {term}`Environment` and JupyterLab image builds that can be run in parallel.

 ```{note}
 Do not set an arbitrarily high value as every worker comes with a certain memory overhead,